BIS180L-resources/How-to-set-up-BIS180L/README.md

 ### Apply for or renew JetStream Allocation

-Can only apply for renewal 30 days before experiation
+Can only apply for renewal 30 days before expiration

 Julin will apply for renewal on ~ Feb 21, 2025